-Pensionable payroll is also projected over the above-mentioned deficit spreading periods.
+Pensionable payroll is also projected over the above-mentioned 15-year deficit spreading period.
 The approach taken is detailed further on page 52.

 Assumptions and Notional Assets

 Assumptions

 In assessing the cost of past and future service benefits, we have made assumptions about the future service and salaries of scheme members, and the length of time over which they will receive benefits.